 Living Desert State Park

-This 2400 hectare of Living Desert State Park landscape is one of the most stunning places to visit in all of the New South Whales Outback.
-Start your explorations at the John Simons Flora and Fauna Sanctuary.
-Take a 2.2.km walk where you can explore the aboriginal heritage, native plants and sight wildlife such as Wallaroos and Red Kangaroos.
-Maybe spend a night at the Starview Campsite- another stunning part of the Living Desert State Park.
+Maybe spend a night at the Starview Campsite – another stunning part of the Living Desert State Park.
 This area is ideal for camping.
-If you are looking to enjoy a quiet night of clear stargazing surrounded by the outback then the Living Desert State Park’s the place to be.
+If you are looking to enjoy a quiet night of clear stargazing surrounded by the outback, then the Living Desert State Park is the place to be.

 Broken Hill Miners Memorial

 Enjoying the article?
-You might also be interested in our “Things to Do” guides for:
+You might also be interested in: Places to Visit in Dubbo

 Royal Flying Doctor Service